NextronSystems/analysis-cockpit-manual/usage/typical-pitfalls.rst

    [sudo] password for root:
    nextron@cockpit:~$ find /var/lib/nextron/analysiscockpit3/events -name "\*.problem"

-Make sure that you’re able to see the imported log data and review the selected time range in the time range picker in whatever view you’re reviewing the data.
+Make sure that you're able to see the imported log data and review the selected time range in the time range picker in whatever view you're reviewing the data.
 Be aware that the log data gets indexed with the creation timestamp of the log lines not the time of their import.

-This means that if you’re importing log data that is old, the default date range set in the date range picker may be too narrowly defined so that you’re just unable to see the imported data.
+This means that if you're importing log data that is old, the default date range set in the date range picker may be too narrowly defined so that you're just unable to see the imported data.

 Fixing a Broken Proxy Configuration
 -----------------------------------